-You could also be looking into natural supplements or remedies for sleep support.
-Enter: magnesium.
-It’s touted as one of nature’s miracle minerals, for its purported ability to calm the mind and body, aid digestion, and support sleep.
+If you’re looking for natural ways to support sleep, you may have heard about the power of magnesium.
+It’s touted as one of nature’s miracle minerals for its purported ability to calm the mind and body, aid digestion, and support sleep.

 Why Can’t I Fall Asleep?

 “An estimated 50 to 70 million Americans have chronic, or ongoing, sleep disorders,” reports the National Institutes of Health.
 And that’s disorders… not even counting the millions of individuals who generally struggle to sleep now and then.

 Something that *should* be so natural and easeful can get thrown off by a myriad of things; many aspects of modern life disrupt our circadian rhythms (our natural sleep cycle, dictated by the rise and fall of specific hormones).
 Think: blue light from technology, being in an office all day and not getting natural sunlight, caffeine, working late, jetlag, inconsistent sleep and wake schedules, and more.
 There are so many (seemingly inconspicuous) things that can make it more and more difficult for us to fall and stay asleep, and it seems to compound over time.

 Pinpointing the source of your sleep struggle will be a personal journey and come down to a bit of self-investigation and habit monitoring.
 With that being said, there are things you can do lifestyle-wise to help you get some shuteye while targeting the root of any potential sleep difficulties.